slingshotdesign/classic-dream-theme/README.md

 # classic-dream-theme
-Brackets theme for based on the Classic Dreamweaver Code Coloring
+Brackets theme based on the Classic Dreamweaver Code Coloring.

-The closest I could get to the Classic Dreamweaver theme.
+The closest I could get to the Classic Dreamweaver theme with a libght background.

+Can be used in Dreamweaver 2017